25 Essential Packing Tips for Moving Abroad

 14. Essentials in carry-on or personal item

-In your personal item or carry-on, you should keep all essential items such as travel documents, medicines, and toiletries with you when you board the plane.
+In your personal item or carry-on, you should keep all essential items such as your passport, important documents, medicines, and toiletries with you when you board the plane.
 If your checked luggage gets lost for some reason, you’ll have all your essentials with you.

 15. Electronics in carry-on or personal item